 (1) In this section —

-“medical practitioner” means a medical practitioner as defined in the Medical Act 1894;
+medical practitioner means a medical practitioner as defined in the Medical Act 1894;

-“WA Branch of the AMA” means the Western Australian Branch of the Australian Medical Association Incorporated.
+WA Branch of the AMA means the Western Australian Branch of the Australian Medical Association Incorporated.

 (2) The WA Branch of the AMA may represent under this Act the industrial interests of medical practitioners as if it were an organisation of employees and for that purpose —

-(a) the references to “organisation” in paragraphs (e), (i), (j), (k) and (l) of the definition of “industrial matter” in section 7(1) include the WA Branch of the AMA; and
+(a) the references to organisation in paragraphs (e), (i), (j), (k) and (l) of the definition of “industrial matter” in section 7(1) include the WA Branch of the AMA; and

 (b) Divisions 2 and 3 of Part II, sections 80C(4) and 80F and Parts III and VIA apply to the WA Branch of the AMA as if it were an organisation of employees.